 Current Collaborative Video Games can be considered as basic context-aware systems, as they already use information about the performance of their users (points scored or game levels completed) in order to re-adapt the game to offer a more attractive user experience (changing dynamically the difficulty level, for instance).
-Table 2 shows the traditional variables on Collaborative Videogames.
 This can be fun but it is limited, as it has already been noticed by researchers whose works are aimed to take collaborative games to the next level.
-[28] presents a qualitative study to discuss the impact of awareness tools in Quake (a FPS Video Game), while [29] shows that users play better when they use awareness tools.
-Other related works are [9] which presents an analysis for improving communication tools through the use of user and group information, [40] which proposes a method to design games that support collaborative learning, and [22] which presents a study aimed to analyze collaborative activities performed by students and teachers in a game-based learning environment.
+[25] presents a qualitative study to discuss the impact of awareness tools in Quake (a FPS Video Game), while [26] shows that the users play better when they use awareness tools.
+Other related works are [27] which presents an analysis for improving communication tools through the use of user and group information, [28] which presents a method to design games that support collaborative learning, and [29] which presents a study aimed to analyze collaborative activities performed by students and teachers in a game-based learning environment.
 So, it is desirable to propose mechanisms to change the behavior of the game depending on the current social context.